Calabi-Yau Threefolds from Vex Triangulations: Introduction

 This polytope admits another regular simplicial fan which doesn't correspond to an FRST (e.g., the simplices induced by the fan do not cover $\conv{\Delta^\circ}$).
 That is, this polytope admits a vex triangulation, which gives rise to a toric variety $V'$.
 The indices of the points generating each of its maximal cones are the columns of the following matrix.

-We can compute the K\"ahler cone $K'$ of the ambient variety again: in particular, we find $K' = \cone{(1,1), (2,1)}$, which is exactly what we found for the ``non-toric phase'' moments ago.
+We can compute the K\"ahler cone $K'$ of the ambient variety again: in particular, we find $K' = \cone{(2,1), (1,0)}$, which is exactly what we found for the ``non-toric phase'' moments ago.
 What's more, comparing the topological data of $X'$ --- the triple intersection numbers and second Chern class, which uniquely determine $\Tilde{X}$ up to diffeomorphism by Wall's theorem \cite{wall_classification_1966} --- to that of the ``non-toric phase'' $\Tilde{X}$ reveals that the two CY manifolds are the same: $\Tilde{X} = X'$.
+We comment in passing that this is the variety denoted $X_2$ in \cite{Gross1997DeformationObstructed, Ruan1996TopologicalSigma}.

 One is led to conclude that $\Tilde{X}$ isn't so ``non-toric'' after all: it merely corresponded to a non-FRST fan --- a vex triangulation.
 In summary, by considering all fine regular simplicial fans arising from the polytope $\Delta^\circ$, we were able to identify more topological classes and a greater portion of the extended K\"ahler cone than if we had restricted to FRSTs.
 Indeed, in this example we torically realized the full birational equivalence class and all of the extended K\"ahler cone.
 This motivates the study of fans beyond FRSTs we undertake in this work. \end{example}